yinchanted/gpi-v3-sandbox-design/README.md

 - [ ] payment_status->transaction_status (return response body needs to match)

 :question: What's the meaning of this attribute: "return"?
+:question: What is the error response body when "uetr" provided cannot be found?

 > Scenario 1 - ACCC